Drafted by the Euclid Consortium Diversity Committee, approved by the Euclid Consortium Board

 All members should demonstrate personal and organizational integrity in all matters.
-Fabrication of data or selective reporting of data with the intent to mislead or deceive is unethical, unacceptable, and fraudulent, as is the appropriation of unpublished data or research results from others without permission and attribution.
+Fabrication of data or selective reporting of data with the intent to mislead or deceive is unethical, unacceptable, and fraudulent.
+The same applies to any kind of plagiarism (including internal communications), the appropriation of unpublished data or research results from others without permission and attribution.
 It should be recognized that honest error is an integral part of the scientific enterprise.
 It is not unethical to be wrong, provided that errors are promptly acknowledged and corrected when they are detected.

 Resolution of Conflicts and Complaints

-The Euclid Consortium Diversity Committee (ECDC) is available to provide conflict resolution, with the hope of achieving satisfactory outcomes without formal sanctions.
+The Euclid Consortium Diversity Committee (ECDC) is available to provide conflict resol ution, with the hope of achieving satisfactory outcomes without formal sanctions.
 ECDC members will undergo specific training to prepare them for this role.
-If it becomes apparent, at any point during the complaints process, that the complaint implies potentially criminal acts, the appropriate authorities will be notified immediately.
+If it becomes a parent, at any point during the complaints process, that the complaint implies potentia ly criminal acts, the appropriate authorities will be notified immediately.

 Should the initiator opt to pursue a formal complaint, then the ECDC chair (or their substitute, or the initiator themselves) will contact one ECB contact person.
 The ECB will designate three of its members to serve as such contacts, so that conflicts of interest can be avoided.
-The ECB contact person will then serve as chair of a group of 5 people (the Complaints Panel), selected by the ECB and including three ECB members (not necessarily the contact group) and two ECDC members (distinct from the previous ECDC subgroup), who will reviewthe case and decide whether to investigate the issue in a discrete manner, or refer the case to an external body with jurisdiction overthe accused, such as one or more of the institutions employing those involved.
-The full ECB and the ECDC will be informed of the formation of a Complaints Panel, but without names or details of the complaint.
+The ECB contact person will then serve as chair of a group of 5 people (the Complaints Panel), selected by the ECB and including three ECB members (not nece ssarily the contact group) and two ECDC members (distinct from the previous ECDC sub-group), who will review the case and decide whether to investigate the issue in a di crete manner, or refer the case to an external body with jurisdiction over the accused, such as one or more of the institutions employing those involved.
+The full ECB and the ECDC will be informed of the formation of a Complaints Panel, but without names or de tails of the complaint.
 It is noted that anonymous complaints cannot be investigated.